ldelivery/aem-bulk-update/README.md

  * Open a Postman Runner (File -> New Runner Tab), Select your CSV file, Pull Step 3 ... into the runner and uncheck Step 1 & Step 2 in the "Run order" area.
  * **Input**: CSV file from the previous request. e.g. aem-pages-new-meta-descriptions.csv

-## Final Check
+## Step 4 - Final Check & Replication
-That's it.
-The last thing to do ist to check on your AEM Author if your new meta descriptions have been updated properly on all the pages.
+ * The last thing to do is to check if the new meta descriptions have been update in the AEM Author.
+ * And of course, replicate all the changed pages to the publish instances.

 --